Volunteers at the Mt. Washington Branch

 Library volunteers play an important role as partners in the Library's mission of connecting people to the world of ideas and information.

-For more information about becoming a volunteer, please call the Volunteer Hot Line (513-369-6946) or send us an email.
+Absolutely!
+For more information about our volunteer program, please email us or call the Volunteer Hot Line at 513-369-6946.

 Other opportunities to volunteer are also available through the Friends of the Public Library.
 The Friends conduct used book sales to raise funds for special materials and Library programs.
 Please call the Friends of the Public Library (513-369-6035) for volunteer information.

 By becoming a volunteer, you are making a valuable contribution to one of the busiest public library systems in the country!